Tag Archives: David

 Story of David.
 Morgan Library, NY

-Watching the fierce battles in our political world today we ask: Does God care about politics?
-Or does he keep out of it and want us to keep out of it too?
-Our reading from the Book of Samuel today says God cares about the world of politics.
+Watching the fierce wars and political fights in our confused world today we ask if God cares about it all?
+Does he keep out of it and want us to keep out of it too?
+Our reading from the Book of Samuel these days tells us God is involved in what happens here and now more than we realize.

 “Fill your horn with oil, and be on your way,” God says to Samuel, “I am sending you to Jesse of Bethlehem, for I have chosen my king from among his sons.”
 Samuel goes through all of Jesse’s sons, but none fit the bill.
 “Not him, not him, not him,” God says as one after another are brought to Samuel.
 “Are these all the sons you have?”
 Samuel asks.